python/mypy/docs/source/getting_started.rst

 Mypy uses library *stubs* to type check code interacting with library modules, including the Python standard library.
 A library stub defines a skeleton of the public interface of the library, including classes, variables and functions, and their types.
-Mypy ships with stubs from the `typeshed <https://github.com/python/typeshed>`_ project, which contains library stubs for the Python builtins, the standard library, and selected third-party packages.
+Mypy ships with stubs for the standard library from the `typeshed
+<https://github.com/python/typeshed>`_ project, which contains library
+stubs for the Python builtins, the standard library, and selected third-party packages.

 For example, consider this code: